 L. Nine-yard marks 12 inches in length, every 10 yards, shall be located nine yards from the sidelines.
 They are not required if the field is numbered according to Rule 1-2-1-i.

-When marking a football field for the first time and subsequent seasons how many points or intersections should you be staking?
+When marking dimensions of a football field for the first time and subsequent seasons how many points or intersections should you be staking?
 Here's my quick calculations and why these are staking points for pulling a string line when marking a football field.